cloudnative-pg/cloudnative-pg/docs/src/tablespaces.md

 Tablespaces can be setup when the cluster is created, or added at a later time — provided the storage is available when requested.
-Currently, they cannot be removed, but this feature will be introduced in a future minor/patch version of CloudNativePG.
+Currently, they cannot be removed, but this limitation will be addressed in a future minor/patch version of CloudNativePG.

 ## Using declarative tablespaces